glasser/vote.davidglasser.net/content/post/201806-candidates.md

 Still great.

-### State Assembly, District 15: Jovanka Beckles?
-Buffy Wicks?
-Rochelle Pardue-Okimoto?
+### State Assembly, District 15: Jovanka Beckles (but tempted by Buffy Wicks and Rochelle Pardue-Okimoto)

 This is the big one.
 There are a lot of candidates here who seem sorta OK to me, and none that really excite me.

-If it weren't for the issue of housing, I'm sure I'd vote for Jovanka Beckles.
+If it weren't for the issue of housing, there's little question I'd vote for Jovanka Beckles.
 She's a part of the Richmond Progressive Alliance (like Gayle McLaughlin who I'm supporting for Governor).
 She refuses corporate money and (I believe) has by far the largest number of small-money donors.
 Most of her platform is excellent, and my impression is she got things done in Richmond.